School of Psychology - Leading psychological science, scholarship and practice

 The New Zealand Attitudes and Values Study (NZAVS) is a 20-year longitudinal national probability study of social attitudes, personality and health outcomes.
-The NZAVS is led by Dr Chris Sibley, and is unique to New Zealand.
+The NZAVS is led by Professor Chris Sibley, and is unique to New Zealand.

 Complete the NZAVS Online

 Complete an online version of the NZAVS questionnaire.

 Have you moved recently?
 You can update your contact details here.

 Keep up with news about the New Zealand Attitudes and Values Study by liking our Facebook page.